-Indian technical textile market is expected to witness substantial growth from 2016 to 2024.
+The indian technical textiles market is expected to witness substantial growth over the forecast period.
 Technical textiles refer to products and textile materials used mainly for their functional properties and technological performance rather than their decorative and aesthetic characteristics.
 The market comprises diverse applications and products; based on functional requirements, end-user applications, and product features.

 India is developing as a significant player in technical textiles.
 The rapid economic growth leading to higher disposable income as well as infrastructure development has made India a vital market for the technical textile products.
 Additionally, the country has established a foothold in the manufacture of technical textiles owing to its technological and skilled manpower as well as rising availability of raw material.